 How do I report spam I receive?

-If you are a Tiger Technologies customer who receives spam or "phishing" messages, and you want to report it, please use the free service at SpamCop.net.
+If you are a Tiger Technologies customer who receives spam or "phishing" messages, and you want to report it, we recommend the free service at SpamCop.net.

 This service reports the spam to the ISP of the spammer, which often causes the spammer's account to be shut down.

-In addition, SpamCop reports the spam to the operators of several "blacklists" that our spam filters use.
-When a spammer ends up on a blacklist, servers all over the Internet (including ours) are more likely to reject the spammer's mail.
+In addition, SpamCop reports the spam to the operators of several "blocklists" that our spam filters use.
+When a spammer ends up on a blocklist, servers all over the Internet (including ours) are more likely to reject the spammer's mail.
 By using SpamCop, you're helping both us and other ISPs to stop the spammer.

 Doing this reduces spam for you and for everyone on the Internet.
 If everyone did this, there would be much less spam in general.

 What if SpamCop didn't help?

-Another option is to add the spammer's address to your blacklist:
+Another option is to add the spammer's address to your reject list:

 - Login to the “My Account” control panel (having trouble?)

 - Click E-Mail Options

-- Scroll down the page to the "Blacklist and Whitelist" instructions.
+- Scroll down the page to the "Reject and Allow Lists" instructions.

-Adding the spammer's address to the blacklist should block the mail.
+Adding the spammer's address to the reject list should block the mail.

-If you continue to receive spam from the same sender after reporting it to SpamCop and adding it to your blacklist, please forward it to us — including the full headers and any HTML source code — at email@example.com.
+If you continue to receive spam from the same sender after reporting it to SpamCop and adding it to your reject list, please forward it to us — including the full headers and any HTML source code — at firstname.lastname@example.org.

 When you forward the spam to us, be sure to mention that you've already reported it to SpamCop and it didn't help.
 If you do so, we'll assign a human being to try to investigate what's happening.